Terms & Conditions | About Open Prepaid Funeral Plans

 7. In all instances, you acknowledge that you lose your right to cancel once the Funeral Plan has been Redeemed.
 Where you cancel, you will withdraw from the Funeral Plan and these Terms will be terminated.

 1. We will collect and store your personal and financial information which will be handled in accordance with the Data Protection Act 2018 as amended, extended, re-enacted or consolidated from time to time (including without limitation the implementation of the General Data Protection Regulation 2016/679/EC) (data protection legislation).
 For the purposes of data protection legislation, we are the data controller and we will process your Data in accordance with articles 6 (1)(b), 6 (1)(c) and 9 (2)(a) of the General Data Protection Regulation 2016.
-We will use your information to ensure proper performance of our terms and conditions and to comply with our legal obligations when providing the services as further described below.
+We will use your information to ensure proper performance of our Terms and Conditions and to comply with our legal obligations when providing the services as further described below.

 2. We will use your name, address, email address, contact number, date of birth and financial information (‘personal information’) to provide our services to you and verify your identity and this may require us to pass your personal information to, electronic verification providers, IT Software providers who store data on our behalf, auditors, actuaries, your nominated representative and the funeral director chosen to carry out your funeral.